 People wonder about God’s motivation, his purposes.
 The Bible gives us more than a clue why – it is not as incomprehensible as many might presume.
 This is hardly an extended treatise, but it touches on a few salient points:

-God’s motivation is really quite understandable, and purpose for our lives is also intimately involved in it: joy for himself in our love for him and our pride in him as our Father, and joy in us and joy for us in reciprocated familial love.
+God’s motivation is really quite understandable, and purpose for our lives, if you belong to him, is also intimately involved in it: joy for himself in our love for him and our pride in him as our Father, and joy in us and joy for us in reciprocated familial love.

 The original unfallen creation was merely “very good”, not perfect (there is a word for perfect in Hebrew, and God did not use it):